EL CHATO TORTOISE RESERVE

 El Chato Galapagos is a protected place where Galapagos giant tortoises roam.
 The 12 hectare area is perfect tortoise habitat – lush green pasture and Scalesia forest combined with muddy pools where tortoises love to escape the hot midday sun.
 The El Chato Galapagos tortoises are perfectly happy in human company, providing wonderful photo opportunities for visitors.

 El Chato is also an interesting place for Galapagos bird watching.
 Darwin Tree and Ground finches flit between the trees.
-Vermilion flycatchers and yellow warblers add a splash of color to the scene.
+Yellow warblers add a splash of color to the scene.
 Short-eared owls can sometimes be spotted by keen eyed tourists.
 White-cheeked pintails, Cattle egrets and Galapagos rails also call Santa Cruz highlands home.

 Elsewhere on the reserve there are expansive lava tunnels (tubes) where visitors can explore below the ground in lit-up tunnels.
 Some of the larger tunnels require a descent by ladder but are well worth the trouble for their insight into the creation of the island.